limejs/lime-cli/README.md

 * vue-template, a vue.js 2.0 template
 * vue-component-template, a startup template for a `Vue Components Library` project
 * lime-cms-template, generate a website driven by lime-cms

+when you create project by official templates, you need not use github account name, for example, just use felib-template.
+But if you use custom templates on github, you need supply your account and repo, like `cuiyongjian/felib-template`

 ## License
 MIT